Hosted Resources for the Open Source Communities

-We currently provide dedicated hardware hosting and resources for four major open source communities including Anuket Lab as a Service (LaaS,) LF Edge Community Lab, DPDK, and OFA.
-Combined, this represents a total of around 100 systems, containing 2548 x86_64 CPU cores, 2032 aarch64 cores, more than 32 TB or RAM (yes RAM), and 283 TB of storage.
+We currently provide dedicated hardware hosting, resources, and Lab as a Service, for major open source communities, including: Anuket, ONAP, LF Edge, DPDK, and OFA.
+Combined, this represents a total of around 100 systems, containing 2548 x86_64 CPU cores, 2032 aarch64 cores, more than 32 TB of RAM (yes RAM), and 283 TB of storage.
 These systems are networked with combinations 10, 25, and 100 GB Ethernet, using both traditional and whitebox switches, depending on the project community’s needs.

 With each project, we view the UNH-IOL as a member of the community, with our teams joining in project meetings, planning, and support, and will provide you services for every stage of your project including design, development, testing, and resource hosting.
 Our goal is to maintain levels of flexibility and project participation you would not see from traditional collocation or virtual resource hosts.